mako-commits/Auth-App-Backend/README.md

 # Auth-App-Backend

-This is app serves as the backend to an authentication app which makes use of nodejs and mongoDB
+This is app serves as the backend to an authentication app which makes use of Nodejs and mongoDB

 ## Dependences

 - [Express](https://www.npmjs.com/package/express)
 - [Node](http://nodejs.org/)
 - [DotENV](https://www.npmjs.com/package/dotenv)